Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/nvmctrl/nvmctrl_dataflash_SA_TE/readme.md

     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-3. Open the project group in the MPLAB X IDE and set the non-secure project as main project
+3. Open the project in the MPLAB X IDE
 4. Build and program the application
 5. The console should display the following Secure Data Flash content: